-For most of our clients, the first phase of our program is inpatient treatment.
-This particular type of treatment is key to helping those still wrestling with their addictions break free from chemical dependency and build a foundation of valuable therapeutic techniques and life skills.
+For most clients, the first phase of rehab is inpatient treatment.
+This type of treatment helps clients break free from ongoing dependency and develop valuable techniques and life skills.

 What Is Inpatient Rehab Treatment?

 Inpatient treatment, also known as residential treatment, is a type of addiction rehab program that involves living on-site at the facility and undergoing intensive therapy.
 Inpatient rehab typically begins with detox, during which medical staff help to manage withdrawal symptoms and support client health.
 After detox, clients work through an individually tailored treatment plan with therapy sessions, 12-step meetings and other activities.
 Inpatient is the most intensive type of addiction rehabilitation program.

 Anyone who is dealing with an addiction to drugs or alcohol can benefit from inpatient rehab.
 However, the intensive nature of this kind of program is typically best suited to someone who needs detox and/or needs structured help to avoid temptations and distractions.
 Inpatient clients should be prepared to make a serious full-time commitment.

 When looking for a substance abuse rehab facility, look for what fits your needs and minimizes relapse risk.
 It may be tempting to choose one that is the cheapest or closest to home, but you should always focus on one that will be truly effective.
 Consider the kind of structure you need, the type of environment you would thrive in and choose inpatient drug rehab centers with a good track record among former clients.

 The following are just a few reasons why inpatient care is so valuable.